Northern Lights

 On the day/night monitor the activity level and trend.
 AuroraWatch UK has an hourly activity index to measure ‘geomagnetic activity’.
 The value is updated every 3 minutes based on available data so the level may change during any given hour.
 Activity is recorded in nanotesla (nT) - a unit of measurement for magnetic field strength.
 In all honesty seeing a good Northern Lights display doesn’t happen that often so Dave and I decided we wouldn’t go out unless the activity was around 1000nT!
 This is because a) we are a bit lazy and b) we have a lot of light pollution where we live in Shrewsbury town centre so it means us getting in the van and driving away from the street lights.
 You need to be committed because the peak activity can be between 10pm and 2am, when most of us are happily snuggled up in bed not out aurora hunting!

 If all the above indicate aurora might be visible from your region then get away from any light pollution (towns, street lights, car lights etc) and head for somewhere with a big sky and ideally with a view north.
-Consider in advance about where to go, think about parking, personal safety and also foreground interest.
+Consider in advance about where to go, think about where to park, your personal safety and also foreground interest.
 Bear in mind though that the aurora can shift around once it gets going!
-Wrap up warm as you may be outside for a while, be conscious of others taking photographs nearby and try to avoid shining torches or bright phone screens around.
-Practice taking nighttime photographs without flash beforehand so you know how your phone or SLR camera works.
+Wrap up warm as you may be outside for a while.
+Be conscious of others taking photographs nearby and try to avoid shining torches or bright phone screens around.
+Practice taking nighttime photographs without flash on a long exposure beforehand so you know how your phone or SLR camera works.

 Allow your eyes to adjust to the dark skies - initially you may just see a very feint green tinge to the sky.
 A good mobile phone will be able to pick up more colours and intensity than you can see with the naked eye.
 I have an iPhone 14 Pro which, on a 3 second exposure, captures some pretty amazing images.
 You need a steady hand or something like a GorillaPod tripod used with a release button or self timer.
 The grid of photos below shows how the skies changed over about an hour in Aberdovey in May 2024.

 The colours can vary from pastels to bright green and red.
-At some point put your phone away in your pocket and take some time to just look up at the sky and appreciate the display as it swirls around above you, changing colour and intensity.
+At some point though just put your camera away in your pocket and take some time to look up at the sky and appreciate the display as it swirls around above you, changing colour and intensity.
 It is just the most amazing natural phenomenon.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -